What's New at BPL

 Library's Holiday Hours

-Bellevue Public Library announces the following holiday hours: Memorial Day -- May, 27, CLOSED all day for the holiday.
+Bellevue Public Library announces the following holiday hours: Memorial Day -- Monday, May 26, CLOSED all day.
 For more information on the library's hours for the year, click on About BPL from the top menu and then click on "Hours."

 The Bellevue Public Library is a Department of the City of Bellevue, Nebraska